andrefillypesilva/starwars-pedia/README.md

 After clone this repository you will need to run `npm i` to install all dependencies.

 ## How to run
+You can see this application online [here](https://andrefillypesilva.github.io/starwars-pedia/)!
 To run this application you will need only run `ng g`.

 ## RxJS examples
 You will find a basic example of RxJS on `services` files (resources/services).
 There are an implementation of `Observables` and an implementation of RxJS Operators to format data such as `pluck` (to extract data from an array) and `map` (to map some data into a known object format).